Warriors-Haven-Gaming/Zombie-Framework/SHZombiesFramework.Tanoa/Functions/Safezones/README.md

     Resetting money multipliers earned by players
 - [fn_addVehicleRefund.sqf]:
     Refunding recently purchased vehicles that explode in the safezone

-Note that because `SHZ_team_safezone` is not a superstring of `SHZ_safezone`, regular safezone behaviours don't apply to team safezones and must be manually overlapped with two markers.

 [fn_createSafezone.sqf]: fn_createSafezone.sqf
 [fn_initTeamSafezoneHandlers.sqf]: fn_initTeamSafezoneHandlers.sqf